 - fast, threaded linear algebra libraries (OpenBLAS and ACML),

 - support for parallel programming, including MPI and openMP,

-- various software for machine learning, including with GPU support, including Tensorflow, Caffe, Theano and Torch,
+- various software for machine learning, including with GPU support, including Tensorflow, Keras, PyTorch/Torch, Caffe, and Theano.

 - other computational software, including JAGS and Julia,